Automattic/jetpack/docs/monorepo.md

 ### Project structure

 We use `composer.json` to hold metadata about projects.
-Much of out generic tooling reads this metadata to customize handling of the project.
+Much of our generic tooling reads this metadata to customize handling of the project.
 Metadata keys used are:

 * `.name`: Generally "Automattic/jetpack-_something_".
 Used to report names in various places.
 For Composer packages, this must, of course, match the name on Packagist.
 * `.version`: If present, updated by `tools/plugin-version.sh`.
+This should not be included on Composer packages that will be served through Packagist.
 * `.repositories`: If you include a repository entry referencing monorepo packages, it must have `.options.monorepo` set to true.
 This allows the build tooling to recognize and remove it.
 * `.scripts.build-production`: If your project requires a build step, this must run the necessary commands.
 * `.scripts.phpunit`: Packages must either set this to run PHPUnit tests, or must include a file `tests/php/ci-can-run.sh` that exits with a failure status.